pwnedu/PackageHub/Documentation~/com.kiltec.pwneduhub.md

 3. Paste in this url: https://github.com/pwnedu/PackageHub.git
 4. Hit the 'Add' button.

-### Useage
+### Useage:

+#### Add a package

+1. Open the package installer located in the drop down menu.
+Tools/Packages/Install
+2. Select a package from the list and after confirming it will automatically be installed.

+#### Remove a package

-Add applications from the drop down menu.
-Tools/Custom Tools/Packages/Install Remove applications from the drop down menu.
-Tools/Custom Tools/Packages/Uninstall
+1. Open the package installer located in the drop down menu.
+Tools/Packages/Uninstall
+2. Select a package from the list and after confirming it will automatically be removed.